08th May 2009 : Istanbul - Konya

 Somehow, I don't seem to have a picture of the bus we were on, but I've found a similar one online.
 Just bear in mind that those little humanoid figures by it are children - we were fourteen full-sized exchange students plus a chaperon, a driver, and a guide, and enough luggage to sustain us for ten days.

-se bright idea that bus was, but I'm pretty sure they took lessons in sadism from Darth Vader.
+I'm not sure whose bright idea that bus was, but I'm pretty sure they took lessons in sadism from Darth Vader.
 Just sayin'.

 Early in the drive, we took a ferry across a body of water whose name I didn't catch - I got the impression we were shortcutting across an inconvenient gulf - and the moon was full and the ferry's kantin stocked Turkish delight, so we bought a box and had Turkish delight on a moonlit night.
 Turkish delight are coated in powdered sugar and it was windy on deck, so we also learned not to stand downwind of someone eating Turkish delight on a moonlit night.